davesherlock/symfony-to-do-app/README.md

 Install Instructions

 1. composer install
-2. Ensure DATABASE_URL matches your local settings
+2. Ensure DATABASE_URL matches your local settings, this can be found in the .env file
 3. bin/console doctrine:database:create
 4. bin/console doctrine:migrations:migrate
 5. Point IIS at public folder